Demo Reel

-View more info about a selection of projects below, each of which I’ve worked on as Lead Programmer and/or Game Designer.
+A collection of snippets from web, mobile, and VR game projects I’ve worked on as Lead Programmer and/or Game Designer.

 Key Skills